Kineolyan/bash-completer/README.md

 ### Complete documentation
 #### Bash
 The bash script to complete will look for specific functions to get the completion done.
-These functions are meant to be called by the library, located in <path to bash-completer>/lib/completer-util.sh.
+These functions are meant to be called by the library, located in &lt;path to bash-completer&gt;/lib/completer-util.sh.
 This script must be added after the definition of the method.
 It will capture the request for completion and exists the script after the completion is done.
 For other requests, it will have no effect.
 A call of the script for completion is detected testing if **"--__complete"** is one of the arguments provided to the script.

 This is the list of functions to do the completion: